Battling hormonal breakouts throughout your menstrual cycle

 Evolution really did that: Your skin is most radiant during your 2-3 most fertile days of the month, also known as the fertile window.
 Thanks, mother nature, for throwing us a bone (maybe literally?).
 Just keep in mind that your pores could appear larger and more noticeable than usual (a side effect of drier skin) during this time.

-So, what changes after ovulation that leads to period acne?
+So, what changes after ovulation that contributes to acne breakouts?

 It’s (mostly) thanks to progesterone.
 As long as you don’t get pregnant, progesterone kicks in right after ovulation, when your reproductive system displays its annoyance that you didn’t fertilize the egg it so kindly gave you.
 Sorry, ovaries, not this month!